Duncan Cameron (British Army officer): Invasion of the Waikato

 Cameron, as a result of his experience in the Crimea, was conscious of the importance of sound logistics to support a military campaign.
 His preparations for the invasion included the organisation of a transport corps and a telegraph line.
 Steamers were purchased to form a flotilla that would allow Cameron's forces to be supplied via the Waikato River.
 On 10 July 1863, he established his headquarters at Queen's Redoubt, near what is now Pōkeno.
-The invasion began on 12 July 1863 when the British forces, numbering 380 men, crossed the Mangatawhiri Stream and established a redoubt on the opposite bank.
-Five days later, Cameron, leading a party of 550 men, attacked Māori warriors entrenching at Koheroa, further south of the Mangatawhiri Stream.
+The invasion began on 12 July 1863 when the British forces, numbering 380 men, crossed the Mangatāwhiri Stream and established a redoubt on the opposite bank.
+Five days later, Cameron, leading a party of 550 men, attacked Māori warriors entrenching at Koheroa, further south of the Mangatāwhiri Stream.
 The advancing British soldiers faltered in the face of gunfire from the Māori and Cameron had to personally rally and urge his men forward.
 The Māori, which the British claimed numbered about 300 but in fact were around 150 men, retreated and escaped, leaving 15 dead.
 Hailed as a great victory, the British falsely claimed 150 Māori had been killed in the attack for the loss of 12 British soldiers killed or wounded.
 Cameron was recommended for the Victoria Cross for his role in the attack although it was declined.

 However, on the same day as the assault carried out at Koheroa, a Māori party attacked a British convoy moving along the Great South Road, killing several men and capturing a number of carts carrying supplies.
 Further raids and ambushes were carried out by Kingites behind the British lines for the next several weeks and Cameron, concerned about the threat posed to his supply lines, decided it was not possible to continue his advance into the Waikato.
 Instead, he had to divert much of his forces into the establishment of a series of outposts along his lines of communication.
 He did attempt an attack on a camp used by the raiding parties but his approach was detected and he and his men had to withdraw.
 It was not until late October that Cameron could resume his advance.
 His initial invasion army of around 4,000 men, had more than doubled with reinforcements from overseas.
 Even though nearly 6,000 men were still occupied in defending his lines of communication, Cameron was able to mobilise an attack force of nearly 2,000 against his next objective, Meremere.
 He had also received barges, and the armoured gunboats HMS Avon and Pioneer, and this facilitated movement of his force along the Waikato River.